 I have studied the methodological challenges underlying every step of end user research, starting from survey sample design and weighting, coverage and nonresponse errors, psychometric tool development, cognitive biases in recall and response across multiple modes of data collection, and techniques to assess data quality and veracity.
 I am also adept at factorial experimental designs, including discrete choice models, embedded within probability-based sample designs, thus assuring both valid causal inference as well as generalizability of research findings.

-Let's talk if you are seeking guidance on valid and reliable research.
+Let's talk if you want valid and reliable research output.